Pelosi walks tightrope in stimulus talks amid pressures of election, economy

 In the Senate, Republicans are privately worried that they will lose control of the upper chamber.
 And on the presidential trail, former Vice President Joe Biden is considered the heavy favorite, given Trump’s dismal approval ratings.

-Trump, facing down potential political carnage for the GOP, has stark political imperatives for getting a deal.
+Trump, facing down potential political carnage for the GOP, has stark imperatives for getting a deal.
 Not so for Pelosi, who told fellow lawmakers this week that “I don’t think our leverage has ever been greater.”

 Additionally, the House has passed two wide-ranging coronavirus relief bills -- a $3.4 trillion package in May and a narrower $2.2 trillion version at the beginning of this month -- while the GOP-led Senate has failed to act.
 Senate Republicans have made their distaste for the White House’s $1.8 trillion proposal crystal clear, leading Pelosi’s allies to question why the onus should be on her when the Senate hasn’t acted and the White House can’t even get Republicans in line behind the president’s own proposal.